 Daniel Penny is charged with second-degree manslaughter in the death of Jordan Neely

-Daniel Penny, the 24-year-old man who put Jordan Neely in a fatal chokehold on the New York City subway last week, was arraigned and criminally charged in a Manhattan court room Friday.
+Daniel Penny, the 24-year-old man who put Jordan Neely in a fatal chokehold on the New York City subway more than a week ago, was arraigned and criminally charged in a Manhattan court room Friday.

-Penny, a former U.S. Marine, is facing a felony charge of second-degree manslaughter for the death of 30-year-old Neely.
+Penny, a former U.S. Marine who is white, is facing a felony charge of second-degree manslaughter for the death of Neely, a 30-year-old Black man who was homeless.
 The charge carries a maximum sentence of 15 years in prison.

+Penny did not enter a plea and was released after posting the $100,00 bail set by the judge.
+He was also ordered to surrender his passports within 48 hours of arraignment and not to leave the state of New York.

+Penny's attorneys, Steven Raiser and Thomas Kenniff, said they believe their client would be "fully absolved of any wrongdoing," Gothamist reported.

-While riding in the same subway car on May 1, Neely was shouting he was hungry and thirsty.
+Neely and Penny were riding on the same subway car when Neely began shouting that he was hungry and thirsty.
 "Several witnesses observed Mr. Neely making threats and scaring passengers," Assistant District Attorney Joshua Steinglass said reading from the bail application read in court Friday.

 That's when Penny approached Neely from behind and placed him in a chokehold.
 He continued to keep him there for several minutes, with two additional passengers helping Penny by restraining Neely's arms.